Sempra Energy (NYSE:SRE) Releases FY 2021 Earnings Guidance

-Sempra Energy (NYSE:SRE) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $8.350-$8.350 for the period, compared to the Thomson Reuters consensus estimate of $8.130.
+Sempra Energy (NYSE:SRE) updated its FY 2021 earnings guidance on Monday.
+The company provided earnings per share guidance of $8.350-$8.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.130.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2022 guidance to $8.100-$8.700 EPS.

+SRE has been the topic of a number of recent research reports.
+Bank of America lowered Sempra Energy from a buy rating to a neutral rating and set a $135.00 target price on the stock. in a research report on Wednesday, June 30th.
+Mizuho increased their target price on shares of Sempra Energy from $148.00 to $154.00 and gave the stock a buy rating in a report on Monday, June 28th.
+Morgan Stanley decreased their target price on shares of Sempra Energy from $156.00 to $155.00 and set an equal weight rating for the company in a research report on Friday, September 17th.
+KeyCorp decreased their price target on Sempra Energy from $141.00 to $140.00 and set an overweight rating for the company in a research note on Thursday, July 1st.
+Finally, BMO Capital Markets dropped their price objective on Sempra Energy from $151.00 to $145.00 and set a market perform rating on the stock in a research note on Friday, June 25th.
+Four analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+According to MarketBeat.com, Sempra Energy has a consensus rating of Buy and an average price target of $147.14.

 Sempra Energy Company Profile